raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 Add your first sprite.
-You will always be able to change the way it looks or add more sprites later if you have time.
+You will always be able to change the way it looks or add more sprites later.

 --- collapse ---
 ---